Covid 19 coronavirus: Are there any new cases connected to Auckland's latest outbreak? - NZ Herald

 - Covid 19 coronavirus: The shameful wages being paid to MIQ cleaners - NZ Herald

-Even this theory is considered "very unlikely" by Bloomfield, who said the most likely scenario is the case was contracted at the border.

-"The airport precinct seems the most likely route of infection – we just need to get to the bottom of how [the LGS worker] has been exposed."

-Because of this, he confirmed yesterday that officials were investigating if staff mingling at a canteen at Sky Chef could be linked to the initial outbreak.
+Because of this, he confirmed this week that officials are investigating if staff mingling at a canteen at Sky Chef could be linked to the initial outbreak.

 That means, according to Bloomfield, 444 other people working around the area of Sky Chef are of interest to the Ministry of Health, including people working at the site, as well as contractors who bring laundry and food to and from the airport.